-The association of left ventricular mass index with coronary collateral circulation in patients with chronic total occlusion
+The association between left ventricular mass index and coronary collateral circulation in patients with chronic total occlusion

 Mehmet Serkan Çetin1

 , Ahmet Temizhan2

 Department of Cardiology, TOBB-ETU University Faculty of Medicine, Ankara, Turkey2

 Department of Cardiology, Türkiye Yüksek İhtisas Training and Research Hospital, Ankara, Turkey

 OBJECTIVE Left ventricular (LV) hypertrophy predisposes the myocardium to ischemia through several mechanisms.
 The LV mass index (LVMI) is used as a readily available and reliable measurement of LV hypertrophy.
 The LVMI can also be used to evaluate LV remodeling.
 The hypothesis of this study was that LV hypertrophy might augment coronary collateralization in patients with chronic total occlusion (CTO) and the aim was to research any association between LVMI and collateral formation in CTO.
 As a secondary goal, specific LV geometric types that might be associated with collateral presence were also investigated.

 METHODS A total of 305 patients with CTO were included and categorized into 4 groups based on Rentrop grade.